- Professional, Confidential Service

 Since my ‘affair’ with E began, I’ve asked myself over and over again: ‘Why?
 Why me?
 And how?
 Just how does a woman of my intelligence and success and (relative) beauty end up in this ignominious situation?’
 How did the girl who once had dreams of being settled and satisfied, in a high profile career, living with a handsome, kind and steady husband, come to this?

-For if I strip my situation down to its bare bones, my position is stark: I am making do with second best; have resorted to accepting scraps of sex and affection from a man who is, on paper at least, another woman’s official property.
+For if I strip my situation down to its bare bones, my position is stark: I am making do with second best; have resorted to accepting scraps of affection from a man who is, on paper at least, another woman’s official property.
 I’ve always thought I respected myself more than that.
 The truth, I find, is shocking.

 Perhaps this situation will provide me with enlightenment and self-knowledge I can’t now foresee.
 Or perhaps it will just leave me with a broken heart and a sullied spirit, without even any moral clemency to cushion the blow.
 Who knows?
 It’s only been a couple of weeks.
 We are both still finding our way through the maze of it all, both blind and gasping, somehow still in shock at what we’re actually doing.
 It feels unreal, as though it is something that is just happening to me, outside of myself, and not because of me and my perverse will.